thomasperdana/BOS/DevLog.md

 - The updated roadmap emphasizes Puter.js integration for serverless functionality
 - AI features are now more clearly defined with specific study tools
 - Social features focus on Facebook integration as specified in the README

+## 2023-04-10: Phase 1 Completion - Project Setup and Foundation

+### Tasks Completed:
+1. Set up project structure using Next.js
+   - Created a new Next.js application with TypeScript, ESLint, and Tailwind CSS
+   - Organized the project with appropriate directory structure
+   - Set up component folders for Bible, UI, and layout components
+2. Configured development environment
+   - Set up environment variables in .env.local
+   - Created utility functions for accessing environment variables
+   - Configured Tailwind CSS for styling
+3. Created initial UI/UX design mockups
+   - Developed a main layout component with navigation
+   - Created UI components (Button, etc.)
+   - Implemented initial pages:
+     - Home page with feature overview
+     - Bible reading page with chapter display
+     - Study tools page with AI integration mockup
+     - Community page with Facebook integration mockup
+   - Designed Bible-specific components (BibleVerse, BibleChapter)

+### Current Status:
+- Phase 1 (Project Setup and Foundation) is now complete
+- The application has a working UI with navigation between pages
+- Development server is running and accessible at http://localhost:3000
+- ROADMAP.md has been updated to reflect completed tasks

+### Next Steps:
+- Begin Phase 2: Core Bible Reading Functionality
+- Implement Bible data storage and retrieval system
+- Develop King James Bible database integration

+### Notes:
+- The application uses a modern tech stack with Next.js, TypeScript, and Tailwind CSS
+- The UI design follows a clean, accessible approach with a focus on readability
+- Components are structured for reusability and maintainability
+- Environment variables are properly managed with .env.local and .env.example